 Lausanne’s old town and Cathedral give it a rich history.
 The city was once ruled by Celts and Romans.
 Today, Lausanne is the fifth-largest city in Switzerland and the second-largest city in French-speaking Switzerland.

-If you would like to plan a day in Lausanne, you can read our article How to Spend 1 Day in Lausanne, Switzerland.
+If you want to plan a day in Lausanne, read our article How to Spend 1 Day in Lausanne, Switzerland.

 * Lausanne’s Old Town

 How do you get from Verbier to Lausanne?

 From Verbier, take the gondola to Le Châble TV.
 In Le Châble TV, take the train to Martigny, then Lausanne.
 Travel time from Verbier to Lausanne takes between 1 hour and 33 minutes and 1 hour 39 minutes.

 It’s relatively easy to travel from Verbier to Brig by train, making it a convenient day trip option.
 With its rich history, thermal baths, and charming streets, Brig is a fantastic choice.

 Brig is a charming town located in the Swiss Alps known for its picturesque landscapes, historic buildings, and access to nearby ski resorts.
 The historic town of Brig lies in the Upper Valais region of Switzerland.
 Brig, also officially known as Blig-Glis, is located in the Rhone Valley, 691 meters above sea level.